brigadecore/brigade-github-gateway/README.md

 subdomain name as the address of your gateway.
 At this point, you should be able to associate that name with the gateway's public IP address.

-If you installed the gateway without enabling support for an ingress controller, this command should help you find the gateway's public IP address:
+If you overrode defaults and set `service.type` to `LoadBalancer`, use this command to find the gateway's public IP address:

 ```console
 $ kubectl get svc brigade-github-gateway-receiver \